Adityagoudkothi/Reactjs-ReduxToolkit-ShoppingCart/README.md

 **Project Features**

-Beautiful and Responsive UI using TailwindCSS
+Beautiful and Responsive UI using Bootstrap
 User can add products to cart.
 User can remove products from cart.
 User can check cart summary in cart page.